osg-htc/docs/docs/data/external-oasis-repos.md

 Hosting a Repository on OASIS
 -----------------------------

+In order to host a repository on OASIS, perform the following steps:

 1.  **Verify your VO's OIM registration is up-to-date**.
 All repositories need to be associated with a VO; the VO needs to assign an _OASIS manager_ in OIM who would be responsible for the contents of any of the VO's repositories and will be contacted in case of issues.
 To designate an OASIS manager, have the VO manager update the